ogavrisevs/ogavrisevs.github.io/_posts/2016-02-07-jenkins-docker-ci.markdown

 Pre-Configure Jenkins build jobs.
 ---------------------------------
 To create build jobs we can use [job-dsl](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin) plugin.
 This plugin allows to describe build jobs and all steps with simple DSL syntax.
 Its almost unlimited on what we can describe in job-dsl.
 To create jobs after Jenkins is started we will use all previous mentioned approaches together : load plugin, store goovy and dsl script in image, execute groovy to create seed job which contains job-dsl script and schedule seed job execution when Jenkins is started.
-For example to crate simple docker build job:
+For example to crate simple docker build job we need to modify:

 `Dockerfile`